Real Name: Uri Geller

 To learn more: Uri Geller's Wikipedia page and Uri Geller's own website.

-On the Bullpen page in Daredevil I#133, Marv Wolfman shares the story of meeting Uri Geller after Stan Lee had recommended using him in a comic book.
-He tells how he grew to believe in Geller's powers after Geller used his mind to bend a key and after Geller sort of duplicated a drawing Wolfman had done by drawing a cat.
+On the letters page in Daredevil I#133, Marv Wolfman shared the story of meeting Uri Geller after Stan Lee had recommended using him in a comic book.
+Wolfman told how he grew to believe in Geller's powers after Geller used his mind to bend a key, and after Geller sort of duplicated a drawing Wolfman had done by drawing a cat.

 Skippy added this: